Royal Thai Air Force: Directorate of Medical Services

 First set up in 1913 in the same year as the Air Force, providing nursing services only, and over the years has gradually expanded.
 It operates Bhumibol Adulyadej Hospital and Royal Thai Air Force Hospital in Bangkok, as well as smaller hospitals at each wing.
 The directorate has made a teaching agreement with the Faculty of Medicine, Chulalongkorn University to train students at Bhumibol Adulyadej Hospital, accepting about 30 students per academic year.

+RTAF Software Center

+The Chief of the Air Force has envisioned and identified weaknesses in procurement software, which include limitations regarding copyright usage, maintenance, envisioning obstacles, and expanding usage to cover and cater to the needs of the Air Force.
+Consequently, there has been an initiation to ethically software development, independently, for the first time.
+This encompasses care from artificial intelligence systems, Big Data, Avionics software, strategic planning software, and support technology for the future, leading to the ISO 29110 software development standard.
+This initiative has also propelled the consideration to establish a comprehensive software-focused unit within the Air Force.